- What This Article Covers

 In addition, companion robots are available in senior living facilities to keep them company and comfort them without nurses and clinicians.

-Another technology assisting nurses and patients is chatbots.
+Another technology that assists nurses and patients is chatbots.
 The algorithm can determine whether or not a nurse should be contacted by analyzing the patient’s symptoms.

 Additionally, bots can deal with non-emergency symptoms, allowing nurses to devote more time to critically ill patients.